Outline

-The term âgrowth hackingâ has been circling around the startup and small business space for more than a decade.
-Despite the way it sounds, growth hacking isnât about sketchy practices to âhackâ startup growth, nor has it got anything to do with computer hackers.
+The term ‘growth hacking’ has been circling around the startup and small business space for more than a decade.
+Despite the way it sounds, growth hacking isn’t about sketchy practices to ‘hack’ startup growth.
 Instead, growth hacking refers to creative, low-cost marketing strategies that focus solely on growth.
 For some, growth hacking is a mindset.

-While there is an abundance of information on growth hacking â weâve discussed growth hacking strategies, ideas and inspiration in a previous blog â without a process in place whereby you can effectively implement and test those strategies, itâs hard to scale a business.
+While there is an abundance of information on growth hacking – we’ve discussed growth hacking strategies, ideas and inspiration in a previous blog – without a process around effectively implementing and testing those strategies, it’s hard to scale a business.
 In fact, growth hacking is more about the process, and the lessons learned, than the tactics.

-A growth hacking framework is like a map for trialing different strategies â and itâs important for startups and scaleups to move quickly.
-By trying, failing and trying again, you will compile a list of learnings and find the growth strategies that work for your business.
+A growth hacking framework is like a map for trialing different strategies – and it’s important for startups and scaleups to move quickly.
+By trying, failing, and trying again, you will compile a list of learnings and find the growth strategies that work for your business.

 In this blog, we will outline a growth hacking framework that will springboard your marketing strategies.

-In the pursuit of hyper-growth, there is no overnight quick-fix.
+In the pursuit of hyper-growth, there is no overnight quick fix.
 You need the process in place before you can go full steam ahead.
 Below is an iteration of a commonly used framework.

+A growth stretch goal is about aiming high to inspire growth – not so much about achieving 100% (although that’s ideal).
 An example of a growth stretch goal could be to increase customers in the US by 20%.
-Itâs an ambitious target, but it will certainly get your team moving.
+It’s an ambitious target, but it will certainly get your team moving.

-Once you have defined your goal, youâll be able to consider all marketing efforts in terms of that metric and track the variables that influence it.
+Once you have defined your goal, you’ll be able to consider all marketing efforts in terms of that metric and track the variables that influence it.

-This step is all about ideas â after all, growth hacking is a creative pursuit.
-Create a Miro board with your team â or dig out a whiteboard and pens if youâre feeling retro â and brainstorm all the low-cost ways you can drive acquisition and retention.
-Think cross-channel, think monetization, think referral programs, etc.
+This step is all about ideas — after all, growth hacking is a creative pursuit.
+Get out a whiteboard (digital or not) and brainstorm all the low-cost ways you can drive acquisition and retention.

-Identify and visualize your userâs pain points and step into their shoes to find solutions.
-Always ask yourself âwhyâ youâre doing something.
-And remember: youâre trying to achieve your growth stretch goal.
+It can help to identify and visualize your user’s pain points and step into their shoes to find solutions.
+Always ask yourself why you’re doing something.
+And remember: you’re trying to achieve your growth stretch goal.

-Weâve written comprehensively about growth hacking strategies in a previous post, but below are a few ideas to spark inspiration:
+We’ve written comprehensively about growth hacking strategies, but here are a few jumping-off points to start your brainstorm:

 What is the hypothesis?
 (If successful, [variable] will increase by [impact], because [assumptions].)